Home

 Make seasonal adjustments

-Christmas gifts are advertised differently than summer products.
+Christmas gifts are advertised differently from summer products.
 Adapt your landing pages to current events and seasons.
-“Just in time before Christmas” works in December, “Fit for Summer” in spring.
+"Just in time for Christmas" works in December, "Fit for summer" in spring.

-Exit-intent pop-ups intercept visitors who already want to leave.
-Used correctly, they can bring 10-15% additional conversions.
+Exit-intent pop-ups catch visitors who are already about to leave.
+Used correctly, they can bring 10–15% additional conversions.

 Define timing and triggers

-The pop-up appears when the mouse pointer moves towards the close browser button or is inactive for a long time.
-The signal is clear: The visitor wants to leave.
+The pop-up appears when the mouse pointer moves towards the browser close button or has been inactive for a while.
+The signal is clear: the visitor wants to leave.
 However, only show such a pop-up once per session.
-Multiple disruptions finally scare users away.
+Multiple interruptions will drive users away for good.

 Offers that work